gretelai/gretel-mlops/README.md

 # MLOps Pipeline with Gretel Synthetic Data

-This repository, located at [gretelai/gretel-mlops](https://github.com/gretelai/gretel-mlops), demonstrates how to leverage Gretel Synthetic data within MLOps pipelines across multiple cloud platforms: AWS SageMaker, Google Cloud Vertex AI, and Azure AI.
+This repository, located at [gretelai/gretel-mlops](https://github.com/gretelai/gretel-mlops), demonstrates how to leverage Gretel Synthetic data within MLOps pipelines across multiple cloud platforms: Amazon SageMaker, Google Cloud Vertex AI, and Azure AI.
 By integrating synthetic data into machine learning operations, we aim to enhance data privacy, availability, and the robustness of ML models in a world increasingly focused on data security and regulatory compliance.

 ## Features